In this GenerateBlocks review, I will be going through this amazing, lightweight, Gutenberg block-based WordPress plugin.

 Plus, after Core Web Vitals, WordPress website owners with page builders are really having a hard time trying to improve their website performance.
 You buy a premium page builder, but are still stuck with suboptimal performance.
 Therefore, you buy a premium caching plugin.

-If lightweight block-based plugins can do a similar work on your site (almost like page builders), then why buy a premium page builder followed by a premium caching tool?
+If lightweight block-based plugins can do similar work on your site (almost like page builders), then why buy a premium page builder followed by a premium caching tool?

 What Is GenerateBlocks? – An Overview